-Table 2.
+Table 1.
 Summary of quality criteria

-Quality criteria Layout (closeness) Criterion 1.a: The storage area for equipment and medicines must be close to the care-receiver's bed- room.
-Criterion 1.b: The care-receiver's bedroom must be close to a toilet.
-Visibility Accessibility Criterion 2.a: The width of passages should never be less than 80 cm, or 120 in the case of assisted walking.
-Criterion 2.b: There must be a free space with a diameter of 150 cm in the care-receiver's bedroom and bathroom.
-Criterion 2.c: It must be possible to approach the care-receiver's bed on three sides, ensuring a 120 cm wide band on at least one long side.
-Criterion 3.a: A daylight factor greater than 3% (or at least 2%) must be guaranteed in the care-receiver's bedroom.
-Criterion 3.b: The care-receiver must be able to see out the window from the bed.
+Quality criteria

+Layout Ioseness

+Criteria 1.a: The storage area for equipment and medicines must be close to the care-receiver's bedroom.

+Criteria 1.b: The care-receiver's bedroom must be close to a toilet.

+ccessibilit

+Criteria 2.a: The width of passages should never be less than 80 cm, or 120 cm in the case of assisted walking.

+Criteria 2.b: There must be a free space with a diameter of 150 cm in the care-receiver's bedroom and bathroom.

+Criteria 2.c: It must be possible to approach the care-receiver's bed on three sides, ensuring a 120-cm wide band on at least one long side.

+sibility

+Criteria 3.a: A daylight factor greater than 3% (or at least 2%) must be guaranteed in the care-receiver's bedroom.

+Criteria 3.b: The care-receiver must be able to see out the window from the bed.

-Then, the key features of an ideal SDSS for our purpose have been defined as follows: 1) The tool has to verify the respondence of a given spatial configuration model to the set of quality criteria.
+Then, the key features of an ideal SDSS for our purpose have been defined as follows:

+- 1) The tool has to verify the response of a given spatial configuration model to the set of quality criteria.
 Therefore, each criterion needs to be formally defined as an aggregation of the results of a spatial analysis.
-To this end, a series of spatial quality functions need to be defined to measure the degree of satisfaction of the requirement set.

-2) The evaluation mechanism has to consider the logistical and functional constraints of existing housing that influence the convenience of the intervention alternatives.
-Since the subject of the study concerns the adaptation of existing dwellings, these factors involve some characteristics that must remain unchanged (i.e., the perimeter of the floor plan, the windows' location, the main entrance location, the drains' location, etc.) and others that, although modifiable, represent a burden for the owners (i.e., walls rebuilding, floors renovation, etc.).

-3) The tool has to be designer-friendly to make the decision-making process participatory and customizable according to user preferences.
-Therefore, the evaluation mechanism should be transparent and flexible in defining different priorities for each quality criterion (which can be established on a case-by-case basis) and allow real-time interaction with the design team.
+To this end, a series of spatial quality functions need to be defined to measure the degree of satisfaction of the requirement set. - 2) The way the evaluation is done has to take into account the logistical and functional limitations of existing housing that affect how easy the different intervention options are to use.
+Since the subject of the study concerns the adaptation of existing dwellings, these factors involve some characteristics that must remain unchanged (i.e., the perimeter of the floor plan, the windows' location, the main entrance location, the drains' location, etc.) and others that, although modifiable, represent a burden for the owners (i.e., wall rebuilding, floor renovation, etc.). - 3) The tool must be easy for designers to use so that the decision-making process is open to everyone and can be changed to fit the needs of each user.
+Therefore, the evaluation mechanism should be transparent, and flexible in defining different priorities for each quality criterion (which can be established on a case-by-case basis), and allow real-time interaction with the design team.